Fired from my job, what do I do?

 Ending your current assignment can only be bad if you frame it bad.
 Frame it as an opportunity to grow, you’ll be off to races in no time.

-The third step is to fix your resume / CV
+3. Fix your resume / CV

 If you have been working for a long time in the company, chances are that your CV is not up to date.